 Integrating Secrets Management Services - Configuration

-Fabric also supports integration with Secrets Management services as they provide several benefits while secrets are not stored in Fabric itself, only their reference IDs are.
+Fabric supports integration with Secrets Management services as they provide several benefits while secrets are not stored in Fabric itself, only their reference IDs are.

 Ready to be selected, each supported Secrets Management service has its own dedicated section in the config.ini file, containing all required access and permission details.